We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 To prevent crowding, tents larger than 10’x10′ are prohibited on 30A public beaches.
 All tents are limited to the top half of the open beach, with a 4-foot walkway between them, except Grayton Beach.
 Leave a 15-foot setback from the dunes for emergency vehicles.

 This 10-foot by 10-foot limit for 30A beach tents applies to the entire footprint of the tent.
 So, something like a pop-up tent that is 10 feet wide would work.
-However, a 9-foot by 9-foot Neso tent is generally not permitted because most of the legs extend much further out, making it much larger.
+However, a 9-foot by 9-foot Neso tent is generally not permitted because most of its legs extend much farther, making it much larger.

-The rules on private beaches are much different.
+Just as parking policies vary across various 30A towns, the rules on private beaches are quite different.
 With so many different private beaches along the 20+ miles of coastline, it’s always best to ask your host!

 The only way to know the 30A beach tent rules for a private beach is to ask your host or property management company!
 Please do this in advance because it’s never fun to have unexpected surprises at check-in.
 Additionally, some private beaches allow them, but only up to 6 feet wide, and so on.
 So, there is no blanket answer!

-As a top-rated Airbnb host myself, I always provide my guests with all of their beach options and even tips for avoiding crowds during peak season.
-My Airbnb House Manual lists out all of the beach rules, including where they can use 30a beach tents, and I never have any confusion from guests.
+As a top-rated Airbnb host, I always provide my guests with all their beach options and even tips for avoiding crowds during peak season.
+My Airbnb House Manual lists all the beach rules, including where they can use 30A beach tents, and I never have any confusion from guests.

 What About Baby Tents?